dojo/docs/quickstart/writingWidgets/example.rst

 You've probably also noticed we added an onkeyup connection, running the same code.
 This way, if we type in the input, our changes will be reflected after each key press.
 Fortunately for this example, we'll ignore little nitpicks like "holding backspace doesn't fire onkeyup".

-The _matchValue() function simply steals the file input value, sets it to the visible input value and fades in the cancel button (which we set earlier to visbility:hidden in FileInput.css).
+The _matchValue() function simply steals the file input value, sets it to the visible input value and fades in the cancel button (which we set earlier to visibility:hidden in FileInput.css).

 So next, we need a reset button.
 Unfortunately because we're faking HTML out a bit, a plain old Reset button won't work.
 Since we aren't allowed write access to the file input, we can't just null the data.
 So our _onClick method actually destroys the <input type="file"> and reads it.